Back to home pageProfessional Education

 Transitional year

 Internship is an opportunity to apply the knowledge and skills learned during medical school and expand our ability to treat patients in need.
 A robust internship is necessary for every physician to become comfortable delivering care in various settings including outpatient, medicine floors, pediatric populations, critical care patients and those presenting to the emergency department.
-Completing the internship at Beaumont Hospital in Royal Oak also helps us build camaraderie with the residents and staff that will be consulting us during our time as ophthalmology residents.
+Completing the internship at Corewell Health William Beaumont University Hospital also helps us build camaraderie with the residents and staff that will be consulting us during our time as ophthalmology residents.
 Our transitional year is a Joint Program administered by Emergency Medicine, Family Medicine & Internal Medicine.
 Rotations include the following:

 • At least 24 weeks of fundamental clinical skills rotations (emergency medicine, family medicine, general surgery, internal medicine, obstetrics & gynecology, pediatrics, or primary critical care)